Mongolian Horse: Horse Breed Profile and Information

 However, because they may be somewhat challenging, Before attempting to ride or train a horse, it is advisable that you first gain some experience working with horses, both to train them and to work with them so that they are comfortable around you.

 This is because horses can be somewhat challenging to work together until they become comfortable with you.
-There are four distinct types of horses that are native to Mongolia.
+Four distinct types of horses are native to Mongolia.

 Appearance